-Mow as often as needed - generally 2-3 times per week.
+Mow as often as needed - generally 2-3 times per week - on both cool and warm season turfgrass fields.
+Warm season turfgrasses may require more frequent mowing as summer is the active growth period.
 Lower mowing heights maximize turf density when fertilizer and irrigation needs are met.
-This density is important for wear tolerance and withstanding weed, disease, and insect problems.
+Density is important for wear tolerance and withstanding weed, disease, and insect problems.